Discover which states offer free CNA reciprocity in 2026

 • Complete the online application and send a PDF version.

 • Send your current photo ID.
-Your name on the application must be identical to your government ID.
+Your name on the application must match the name on your government ID.

 • Send verification from the states where you hold or have held a CNA certification.